-And for worse, we can imagine that many ex-soldiers, AWOL soldiers, and perhaps entire military units, will abandon the army and join up with criminal elements in a resurgence of gangland violence and plunder.
+And for worse, we can imagine that many exsoldiers, AWOL soldiers, even entire military units, will abandon the army and join criminal elements in a resurgence of gangland violence and plunder.

 Although many would believe that gangland violence requires "tough law enforcement" and the militarization of the police, to fight violence with violence, history has shown that this is not an effective tactic in the long term.
 Instead, there will be a great challenge in the new era of a culture of peace, to deal with criminality and gang violence through economic justice, culture of peace education and reconciliation.